 I. Introduction

-What Is Statement of Requirement, and Why Does It Matter?
+What Is Direct Allocation of Contracts, and Why Does It Matter?

 II.
 Definition